U.S. Army Major “Simmer” Singh Promoted to Lieutenant Colonel

-U.S. Army Corps of Engineers – Japan Engineer District (USACE JED) deputy commander, Lt.
-Col. Simratpal “Simmer” Singh, addresses members of JED during a speech after his promotion ceremony at the District’s headquarters on Camp Zama, Japan, Nov.
-26th, 2025.
+CAMP ZAMA, Japan — Maj.
+Simratpal “Simmer” Singh, deputy commander of the U.S. Army Corps of Engineers – Japan Engineer District (JED), was promoted to the rank of lieutenant colonel during a ceremony on Nov.
+26 at the District headquarters on Camp Zama.

+Col. Patrick Biggs, JED commander, presided over the ceremony and administered a reaffirmation of the oath of office to the newly promoted leader.
+Singh’s father, Sukhbir Singh, and mother, Jasvir Kaur, pinned the new rank on her son in front of family, friends, and colleagues.

+“The Army and this Nation have given this village kid from Punjab far more than he deserves and my hope is to be able to give even a 10th of it back,” Singh said in his remarks.
+“When success felt out of reach, when weariness set in, [my mentors and friends] have taught me to keeping pushing with my head held high.
+Good leaders throughout my career have lifted me up and helped remove barriers.
+[This] I hope to emulate,” he said.

 |Date Taken: